WebFiori/http/README.md

 </p>

 ## API Docs
 This library is a part of <a>WebFiori Framework</a>.
-To access API docs of the library, you can visid the following link: https://programmingacademia.com/webfiori/docs/restEasy .
+To access API docs of the library, you can visid the following link: https://webfiori.com/webfiori/docs/restEasy .

 ## The Idea
 The idea of the library is as follows, when a client performs a request to a web service, he is usually intersted in performing specific action.
 One web service can have multiple actions.
 An action can be considered as API end point.
 The client can pass arguments (or parameters) to the end point in request body or as a query string.

-An end point is represented as the class <a href="https://programmingacademia.com/webfiori/docs/restEasy/APIAction">APIAction</a> and a web service is represented by the class <a href="https://programmingacademia.com/webfiori/docs/restEasy/WebAPI">WebAPI</a>.
-Also, body parameters represented by the class <a href="https://programmingacademia.com/webfiori/docs/restEasy/RequestParameter">RequestParameter</a>.
+An end point is represented as the class <a href="https://webfiori.com/docs/restEasy/APIAction">APIAction</a> and a set of web service (or end ponts) are represented by the class <a href="https://webfiori.com/docs/restEasy/WebServices">WebServices</a>.
+Also, body parameters represented by the class <a href="https://webfiori.com/docs/restEasy/RequestParameter">RequestParameter</a>.

 ## Features
 * Full support for creating REST services using JSON notation.